Megamjm/Comfyvn-ToolProject/docs/tool_installers.md

 # External Import Tool Installers

+> **Note:** The legacy REST/GUI installer flow described below has been
+> superseded by the CLI utilities documented in `docs/EXTRACTORS.md`.
+> Keep this file for historical context until the GUI wiring is refreshed.

 _ComfyVN does not ship third-party extraction tools.
 Use this checklist to install optional helpers when you own the content you are importing._